Be sure and investigate further into the inner workings of Living Church of God because they won’t tell you up front what you’re getting into.

 In December 2012, a new splinter group named “Continuing Church of God” was founded by Robert Thiel (former member of LCG).
 Bob Thiel said he no longer believes LCG is the Philadelphia remnant in Revelation 3 and that CCOG is now leading the “final phase of the work.”
 In 2018 CCG was reported to have 3,800 members (3,600 in Africa).

-Expose` Articles on Roderick Meredith as a Minister:
+Expose` Material on Roderick Meredith as a Minister:

 Roderick Meredith died May 18, 2017 of cancer and was replaced by Gerald E. Weston.
 Weston follows the same belief system based on Herbert Armstrong’s dogma.
 (Read: Herbert Armstrong: Mr. Confusion for a review of his doctrines.)

 As of 2018 LCG stated that its average weekly attendance was 9,000.
 It is reported that it may have dropped to around 6,000 today.

 Eight Dead in Living Church of God Shooting Spree!
 (Many excellent letters that ESN received at the time)